OCN Ancient Jewelry, Coins & Maps

 Topic: Japanese artworks representing animals: real and imaginary, religious and secular, from the 18th to 20th centuries.

-Japan dazzled the world at the great World’s Fairs and International Expositions from the 1870’s through the 1920’s.
-Showcased will be their distinctive and sophisticated cloisonné enamels, inlaid metalwork, gold lacquer, textiles, ceramics, carvings and much more.
-We plan to have examples of all of these at the show.
+The booth lecture at Orientations Gallery will complement the acclaimed exhibition this summer at the National Gallery of Art in Washington, DC: “The Life of Animals in Japanese Art”.
+Showcased will be animals in distinctive and sophisticated cloisonné enamels, inlaid metalwork, gold lacquer, textiles, ceramics, carvings and much more.
 We will be glad to share our experience with the attendees with in-depth explanations of the techniques of creation, thematic imagery, and history.
-Featured in particular will be textiles, as Gallery Director Susan Tosk is a contributing author to the recent scholarly publication “Re-Envisioning Japan: Meiji Fine Art Textiles”.

-Barometers, technological masterpieces of the 18th century, and today
+Topic: Barometers, technological masterpieces of the 18th century, and today.

 There are not that many antiques that were wonders of the scientific world 200-250 years ago, and are still functioning today, using the exact same science.
 Many clocks have been modified (ie, have had their mechanisms removed, and replaced by a quartz movement), although paintings, silver and furniture, while frequently antique and original, do not display any scientific function.
 A barometer that measures the height of a mercury column, works in an air-conditioned home, and predicts the weather, is still a useful and beautiful addition to every home decor today.